KrisMcChes/Elevator_Simulator/README.md

-# elevatorSimulator/n
+# Elevator Simulator

-A simulation algorithm for an elevator/n
+A simulation algorithm for an elevator

-GUI code provided by Prof. Christopher Hield/n
+GUI code provided by Prof. Christopher Hield